zunzun08/An-Introduction-to-Metropolis-Hastings-Algorithm-and-Overlay/Rejection Sampling Algorithm.md

-## Background:
+## Overview:
-Rejection Sampling provides us an introduction into using  it means to sample values from one distribution and say these samples come from a targeted distribution of interest.

- assumes we have two probability densities $p(x)$ and $q(x)$ where $q(x)$ is our "target" distribution, i.e, the distribution we wish to sample from.
-We also have $p(x)$, our proposal distribution, which should be a distribution we can sample from.
+Rejection Sampling provides us a gentle and straightforward introduction into sampling random variables from a target distbruition, called $q(x)$, that is inaccesible but known and a proposal distribution, call it $p(x)$, from which we can easily sample from.

-From our two densities, we construct the following constant M:
+Using our target and proposal distribution, we construct the following constant M:

-$$M = \max_{x} \frac{q(x)}{p(x)}$$
+$$M = \sup_{x \in \Omega} \frac{q(x)}{p(x)}$$

+We note that $M \geq 1$.
 This constant M makes rejection sampling unique.
 M introduces a sense of likelihood between our pdfs and becomes the basis of what is called "acceptance-rejection" methods as we'll see when we write the algorithm and the proof of the algorithm.

 Once M has been constructed, we use the following algorithm to show that all r.v., $X$, sampled from $p(x)$ come from our target distribution, $q(x)$.